threader/AltanOS/Readme.md

-# AltanOS - started it's life after reading trough the scripts of from PC-Tuning and Atlas by 'amitvxv' and co.
+# AltanOS - started it's life as a necessity after reading trough the scripts of from PC-Tuning and Atlas by 'amitvxv' and co. .

 This project is undergoing change, testing and has not settled.
 It might not run as expected, experience adviced.
 This will remove all removable Windows packages on the system.